Kshamasagar

-Muni Kshamasagar was a Digambara monk initiated by Acharya Vidyasagar.
+Muni Shri 108 Kshamasagar ji Maharaj was a Digambara monk initiated by Shri 108 Acharya Vidyasagar ji Maharaj.
 He is also known for his poetry and writings which are widely quoted.

 Life

 Kshamasagar was born in the city of Sagar, Madhya Pradesh on 20 September 1957.
 His father Jeevan lal Singhai was a nephew of famous Sagar philanthropist Singhai Kundanlal, who was a longtime supporter of Ganesh Varni.

 He was initiated as a Digambara monk on 20 August 1982 by Acharya Vidyasagar.
 He did his M. Tech from Sagar University and renounced the worldly life soon afterwards.

-He opted Santhara (also called Sallekhna) on 13 March 2015 at 6.00 AM in Moraji Jain temple during his Chaturmas period.
+He opted Santhara (also called Sallekhna) and died on 13 March 2015 at 6.00 AM in Moraji Jain temple during his Chaturmas period.
 More than 50,000 people attended his funeral proceedings afterwards.

 Works

 Kshamasagar wrote "In Quest of the Self: The Life Story of Acharya Shri Vidyasagar" (आत्मान्वेषी), a biography of his teacher Āchārya Vidyadagar and was published by Bhartiya Jnanpith.

 His poems have been collected and published in Hindi and English.
 His poetry works include the following published books.